Squirrel-Engine/Squirrel-Engine/README.md

 MIT License

-Copyright (c) 2021 Fatih Canvbekli, Caner Kurtnazar, Melisa Ronay Seven
+Copyright (c) 2021 Fatih Canbekli, Caner Kurtnazar, Melisa Ronay Seven

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal